zay65/MS-365-User-Creation/README.md

 # MS-365-User-Creation
-Repo highlighting my knowledge of creating single users and bulk users (manually/.csv template)
+Repo highlighting my knowledge of creating single users (manually) and using a .csv template to create users in bulk

 <h2> Creating a single user </h3>